 Picking up from where we left off last time, the Doctor has been given some time to recover from his reaction to Peri's unfortunate demise.
 Still, it's nowhere near time to wrap up the trial.
 Instead, it's finally the Doctor's turn to present evidence in his "trial."
 With the reason that he will improve, the Doctor decides to present an adventure that hasn't happened yet (described as his "near future").
 We resume watching the Doctor watch... the Doctor.

-The Doctor's future companion Mel, who the viewers never get a chance to properly meet, will apparently spend a lot of time badgering him to exercise and trying to persuade him to drink carrot juice.
+The Doctor's future companion Mel, who the viewers never get a chance to be properly introduced to, will apparently spend a lot of time badgering him to exercise and trying to persuade him to drink carrot juice.
 This will result in Colin Baker messing around on an exercise bike, so at least it's somewhat amusing.
 The Doctor will be relieved when the TARDIS receives a distress call from a luxury space liner, the Hyperion III.
 Of course, the Doctor can't ever refuse a cry for help (if it will get him away from exercise and carrot juice), so he will decide to assist.
 Upon entering the Hyperion III, though, the Doctor will declare he "senses something evil" about the place, but will continue on exploring anyhow.
 Hobnobbing around with the crew for a while, the Doctor and Mel will discover that the distress call was completely faked.
 But the Doctor will be convinced that the call was real for some reason, so Mel and the Doctor stick around — deciding to enjoy the spaceship scenery for a bit before they'll part ways.
 The Doctor will nose around, while Mel will randomly decide to exercise.

 The Doctor will flirt with the hostesses of the ship, while Mel will overhear that things are going wrong with the secret plant research going on inside the ship's bowels.
 In fact, some "Demeter seeds" will have been stolen, silver seeds that look like painted stones.
 So the plant research crew will go to investigate, while the head woman Lasky will berate her subordinates for the fools they will have been.
 Or something.